michaelnisi/troubled/data/posts/2019/graphql.md

 [![Swift](/img/taylor.gif "Swift")](https://swift.org)

-But let’s review aforementioned iOS application that uses [Apollo iOS](https://www.apollographql.com/docs/ios/), a strongly typed, caching GraphQL client for native iOS apps.
+But let’s return to aforementioned iOS application.
+Swifters uses [Apollo iOS](https://www.apollographql.com/docs/ios/), a strongly typed, caching GraphQL client for native iOS apps.
 Our app lists [Swifters](https://github.com/michaelnisi/swifters).
-No, not sheep, housekeepers neither, but Taylor Swift fans on [GitHub](https://github.com/search?q=swift&type=Users).
+No, not sheep, housekeepers neither.
+Taylor Swift fans on [GitHub](https://github.com/search?q=swift&type=Users).

+#### Making the difference

 Creating adaptive UIs, collection views and table views can be used to structure apps.
 This requires rich data sources providing these views with data.
 Correctly built, with diffing and `performBatchUpdates(_:completion:)`, flexible app structures emerge.

 Detailed understanding of `performBatchUpdates(_:completion:)` is essential for building this kind of apps.
 I recommend taking [A Tour of UICollectionView](https://developer.apple.com/videos/play/wwdc2018/225/).

 Every iOS developer has implemented a diffing algorithm for updating collection views or table views, one way or another.
-Looking around, I found [DeepDiff](https://github.com/onmyway133/DeepDiff) and extracted the diffing into a single, 386 LOC [file](https://github.com/michaelnisi/swifters/blob/master/Swifters/ds/diff.swift), to be flexible at call-site, not knowing how I was going to apply it yet.
+Looking around, I like [DeepDiff](https://github.com/onmyway133/DeepDiff).
+In fact, I like it so much that I have  extracted its `diff` function into a single [file](https://github.com/michaelnisi/swifters/blob/master/Swifters/ds/diff.swift)—386 lines of code.

 I’m excited about the recent [Ordered Collection Diffing](https://github.com/apple/swift-evolution/blob/master/proposals/0240-ordered-collection-diffing.md) proposal, describing additions to the Swift Standard Library that provide an interchange format for diffs as well as diffing/patching functionality for appropriate collection types.

 #### Diving in

-The app repo contains detailed installation instructions, here’s just a quick intro, independent from the app.
-Firstly, are installing the Apollo command line tool.
+The app repo contains detailed [installation](https://github.com/michaelnisi/swifters#installation) instructions, here’s just a quick intro, independent from the app.
+Firstly, in a new directory, we are installing the Apollo command line tool.

 ```
 $ npm i apollo